Comp Exporter

 When importing, Comp Exporter handles everything automatically:

-• Copies footage to [Your Project Folder]/Comp Exporter/[Library Name]/
+• Copies footage to [Your Project Folder]/(Footage)/[Library Name]/

 • Imports the AEP directly into your current project (no project switching)